Have you ever wished your cat could talk?

 Cats Are Social Creatures

 Our cats are amazing creatures.
 We don’t know for sure all the reasons why cat’s meow.
-But we do know they’re telling us something! (probably how much they love and depend on us!)
+But we do know they’re telling us something (probably how much they love and depend on us!).
+We also know that cat body language is a form of communication.
+They’re such incredible little beings!

 Does your cat meow?
 Is it around food time, or are there other situations that they like to talk to you?
 Let us know in the Reply/Comments section below!